quartie-gif/quartie-gif/README.md

 ### Hi there, I'm Maciek - aka [quartie-gif] 👋

-## I'm a Student of AGH University of Science and Technology!!
+## I'm a audio/video software developer!!

 - 🌱 I’m currently learning Cpp mostly😆
 - 👯 I’m looking to collaborate with others and to create some interesting projects